raaum/boilerplate-api/README.md

 Setup a boilerplate server-side API using Node, JavaScript, LoopBack (from the developers of Express and major contributor to the open source Node project), and a few other goodies.

+You'll have both a server and a client operating on the same machine, in most cases, but using different port numbers so you know which is which.
+You can also install the backend on a completely separate box.

 ##About LoopBack and StrongLoop

 Boilerplate API uses LoopBack, an open source API framework built by San Mateo, California based company StrongLoop.
 StrongLoop has been a very important contributor to the latest Node version and the Node community as a whole for quite some time.
 StrongLoop are the current maintainers of the world's most popular and widely used Node framework for server-side development, Express.
 Most developers use Express to serve pages, in lieu of Apache for example.